getodk/docs/odkx-src/scan-using.rst

     .. image:: /img/scan-using/scan-image-markup.*
       :alt: Scan image with markup overlay

   6. From this screen, you can choose to either begin reviewing the data from this scan, or save it to review later.
-Press :guilabel:`Transcribe` to be taken into ODK Survey where you will be able to view and edit data.
+Press :guilabel:`Transcribe` to be taken into ODK-X Survey where you will be able to view and edit data.

     - Or press :guilabel:`Save`.
 This scan is now accessible by tapping the drop down options (at the top right of the screen), then :menuselection:`Main Menu --> View Scanned Forms`).
 From the drop down options, you can select :guilabel:`Scan New Form` to continue scanning and saving forms.